 All trainers were friends of Jack's father, the Japanese Emperor.
-Jack's father trusted the trainers to train Jack, when the day came for Aku to rise and try to take over the world.
+Jack's father trusted the trainers to train Jack in the event Aku would return and try to take over the world.
 When Jack was in his early 20's, he confronted Aku with his father's blade.
 Wanting revenge, Jack was beaten then thrown into Aku's prison with his father and mother.
 When Jack's father found out that he was going to get revenge on Aku instead of striking Aku down with honor, Jack's father taught him a lesson in humility.
 After Jack learned his lesson, he went back and confronted Aku a second time.
-The battle went bad for Aku, but before Jack struck the final blow, Aku tore open a portal in time, where Aku's evil is law, now Jack seeks to return to the past and undo the future that is Aku!
+The battle went bad for Aku, but before Jack struck the final blow, Aku tore open a portal in time, where his evil was law.
+Now Jack seeks to return to the past and undo the future that is Aku.

 Time after time, Jack is constantly being hunted by Aku's soldiers.
 However, every time this happens Jack always emerges victor.
-In some occasions, Aku will appear.
-Showing how powerful he thinks he is.
-Jack will not waste any moments talking to Aku, he begins to attack him immediately.
-Since the magic sword is the only weapon that can kill Aku, before the final blow is struck, Aku turns into a bat and flies away saying, "bye, bye Samurai."
+In some occasions, Aku will appear, showing off how powerful he thinks he is.
+Jack will not waste much moments talking to Aku, and will attack him immediately.
+Since the magic sword is the only weapon that can kill Aku, before the final blow is struck, Aku shape shifts and escape saying, "bye, bye Samurai."
 Then they don't see each other for about a week.
 This process is constantly repeated over and over again until the last time portal was destroyed.

 For fifty years, Jack became anxious and edgy.
 He almost wanted to die in Aku's future.
 He grew a beard and uses a firearm while riding on a bike.